Technology · MCP

 MCP adoption has grown rapidly since Anthropic open-sourced the specification.
 As of 2026, the major MCP clients include:

 Any tool that implements the MCP client specification can connect to any MCP server.
 The ecosystem is growing.
 New servers are launched weekly for databases, APIs, file systems, and specialized tools.
 The full tier list of every major client and what it costs to use is in Which AI Tools Support MCP in 2026?
 Full List.
+MCP is also distinct from Claude’s other personalization features.
+Claude Projects attach static files to a workspace and Claude Skills encode procedures the model follows, but neither pulls live data the way an MCP server does.

 Why MCP matters for your workflow